exis9/SCSS-Beautiful-Loadings/README.md

 ## SCSS-Beautiful-Loadings

-This is just an experimental for educational purposes.
+This is just an experimental project for educational purposes.

 [Load Type 1](https://exis9.github.io/SCSS-Beautiful-Loadings/beautifulLoadings/load.html)